UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

     Writing objects: 100% (3/3), 639 bytes | 319.00 KiB/s, done.
     Total 3 (delta 0), reused 0 (delta 0)
     remote:
-    remote: Create a pull request for 'develop' on gitHub by visiting:
+    remote: Create a pull request for 'develop' on GitHub by visiting:
     remote:      https://github.com/UWPCE-Py310-Fall2020/initial-setup-PythonCHB/pull/new/develop
     remote:
     To https://github.com/UWPCE-Py310-Fall2020/initial-setup-PythonCHB.git
      * [new branch]      develop -> develop
     Branch 'develop' set up to track remote branch 'develop' from 'origin'.

-Good -- now the local develop branch is hooked up to a develop branch on gitHub.
-And it even tells you what to do next -- see the "Create a pull request for 'develop' on gitHub by visiting:" -- that's exactly what you need to do!
+Good -- now the local develop branch is hooked up to a develop branch on GitHub.
+And it even tells you what to do next -- see the "Create a pull request for 'develop' on GitHub by visiting:" -- that's exactly what you need to do!

 6) Complete the Assignment
 --------------------------

 Now it's time to write your code!
 As you work on it, make commits as you go along.
 Making a commit is essentially saving the state of your project -- so do it at each good "break point" -- when you have a feature working, or have fixed a bug.
-Do a ``git push`` every once in a while, to save your work to gitHub.
+Do a ``git push`` every once in a while, to save your work to GitHub.

-.. note:: One of the really nice things about using gitHub for this (and your own work) is that now your work is all "in the cloud" -- you can make a clone on any other machine (say one at home and one at work), do work on that machine, push it to gitHub, and then retrieve it from somewhere else.
-If you want to get changes from gitHub that you don't have locally, you need to "pull" them (opposite of push): ``git pull`` should do it.
+.. note:: One of the really nice things about using GitHub for this (and your own work) is that now your work is all "in the cloud" -- you can make a clone on any other machine (say one at home and one at work), do work on that machine, push it to GitHub, and then retrieve it from somewhere else.
+If you want to get changes from GitHub that you don't have locally, you need to "pull" them (opposite of push): ``git pull`` should do it.

 7) Make a Pull Request
 ----------------------